-Finally, we examined the dynamic nature of axon mistargeting and retractions on the adductor muscle.
-By using zCrest:GFP; Tubb:dsRed double transgenic larvae, we can distinguish between zCrest:GFP-negative; dsRed-positive axons that correctly target to the adductor muscle and zCrest:GFP-positive; dsRed-positive axons that are presumptive mistargeted axons on the adductor muscle.
-Using live imaging, we observed the process by which mistargeted axons are selectively retracted.
-On the adductor muscle, zCrest:GFPnegative, dsRed-positive axons grew robustly and branched to tile on their appropriate target muscle.
+axons are selectively retracted.
+On the adductor muscle, zCrest:GFP-negative, dsRed-positive axons grew robustly and branched to tile on their appropriate target muscle.
 Concomitantly, after mis-sorting at the dorsal plexus onto the adductor muscle, mistargeted zCrest:GFP-labeled axons also grew robustly in the early phase of regeneration.
 These mistargeted axons grew within all fin domains and formed elaborate branches, similar to dsRed-positive axons.
 However, after an initial phase of robust growth, some mistargeted zCrest:GFP-labeled axons stopped extending, formed a retraction bulb, and retracted.
-The timing of these retraction events, which occurred at approximately 19 ± 2.6 hpt (n = 25 retraction events, timelapse duration <30 hpt), was consistent across pectoral fins.
-This retraction was specific to mistargeted axons because correctly targeted dsRed-positive adductor axons within the same fascicle remained stable and continued to grow (Fig 3 H-I, Mov 2).
-Consistent with the static timecourse of retractions (Fig 3 A-G), retraction events occurred in all fins (n = 9/9), but not all mistargeted axons within these fins were corrected.
+This retraction was specific to mistargeted axons because correctly targeted dsRed-positive adductor axons within the same fascicle remained stable and continued to grow (Fig 3H and 3I and S2 Movie).
+Consistent with the static timecourse of retractions (Fig 3A-G), retraction events occurred in all fins (n = 9/9), but not all mistargeted axons within these fins were corrected.
 Thus, our data reveal the existence of mechanisms active during regeneration that selectively correct mistargeted axons.